Why these parables exist

 Not to add to it.

-The aim is to illuminate what it already declares.
+The aim is simply to illuminate what it already declares.

-These parables examine the places where modern life feels stable — yet is quietly unraveling.
+These parables examine the places where modern life appears stable — yet is quietly unraveling.

 They explore: